afreeorange/wiki.nikhil.io.articles/Pizza Experiment V.md

 -------

 Not bad.
 Crust not too open.
 Crunchy out, soft and chewy in.
-Will try this again, except will fold dough over the next time.
+Will try this again, except will

+-   Fold dough over the next time.
+-   Heat skillet on high *without* dough.
+Can pour when temp's reached.

 [Category: Nikhil's Notes](Category:_Nikhil's_Notes "wikilink") [Category: Misguided attempts at